-The use of the 2SLS method allowed the researchers to establish a causal relationship between WFH adoption and STW program participation, as the instrumental variable used in the analysis (industry-level WFH potential) is assumed to be orthogonal to firms' idiosyncratic COVID-19 shocks.
-By accounting for potential endogeneity, the study provides valuable insights into the role of WFH policies in mitigating the negative economic impact of the pandemic on businesses and potentially reducing the burden on government support programs.
+The use of the 2SLS method allowed the researchers to establish a causal link between WFH adoption and STW program participation, as the instrumental variable used in the analysis (industry-level WFH potential) is assumed to be orthogonal to firms’ idiosyncratic COVID-19 shocks.
+By accounting for potential endogeneity, their study yields valuable insights into the role of WFH policies in mitigating the negative economic impact of the pandemic on businesses and potentially reducing the burden on government support programs.

-In this dissertation, we examined this model by running OLS model with the share of furloughed workers as the dependent variable and found that pre-pandemic WFH feasibility effects negatively on this share.
+The current study tested this model by running an Ordinary Least Squares (OLS) model with the percentage of furloughed workers as the dependent variable and found that pre-pandemic WFH feasibility negatively affects this share.

-Section 4-data Sources and Statistics for the second quarter of 2020
+4. Data sources and statistics for the second quarter of 2020

-Survey of businesses' situation during the coronavirus
+The CBS Survey of Businesses in Israel during the coronavirus crisis

-Labor markets across the globe underwent significant upheaval in 2020 due to the outbreak of the coronavirus pandemic.
-Social distancing measures, implemented to curtail the spread of the virus, severely constrained economic activities.
+Labor markets across the globe experienced significant disruptions in 2020 due to the outbreak of the coronavirus pandemic.
+Social distancing measures, implemented to control the spread of the virus, severely restricted economic activities.

-Under normal circumstances, national statistics offices (NSOs) release estimates on employment and unemployment fluctuations with a 45-day lag.
-However, the extraordinary economic conditions and fluctuations during the crisis rendered these estimates obsolete.
-NSOs worldwide initiated special surveys targeting businesses and households to provide timely and relevant data for policymakers.
+Under normal circumstances, NSOs release estimates of employment and unemployment fluctuations with a forty-five-day lag.
+The extraordinary economic conditions and fluctuations during the crisis, however, rendered these estimates obsolete.
+Thus, NSOs worldwide initiated special surveys targeting businesses and households to provide timely and relevant data for policymakers.

-In Israel, the Central Bureau of Statistics commenced a unique business survey in mid-March 2020 to assess the impact of various restrictions on employment and economic activity.
-The survey Conducted monthly, formulated questions in collaboration with key economic decision-makers, including the Ministry of Finance and the central bank.
-The survey's findings served as a foundation for policy formulation and evaluation throughout the crisis's various stages.
-During the second quarter of 2020, this survey constituted the primary data source for employment changes, businesses' responses to governmental health policies, and substantial fluctuations in public mobility.
-By the third quarter of 2020, the Labor Force Survey had adjusted its publications and began estimating the employment situation biweekly.
+In Israel, the CBS launched a unique survey of businesses in mid-March 2020 to assess the impact of various restrictions on employment and economic activity.
+Conducted monthly, the Survey of Businesses in Israel during the Coronavirus Crisis based itself on questions formulated in collaboration with key economic decision-makers including the Ministry of Finance and the Bank of Israel.
+The results of the survey served as a foundation for policy decisions and evaluation throughout the various stages of the crisis.
+During the second quarter of 2020, it was the primary data source for employment changes, businesses’ responses to government health policies, and substantial fluctuations in public mobility.
+By the third quarter of 2020, the CBS Labor Force Survey adjusted its publications and began to estimate the employment situation biweekly.

-The survey questions addressed various workforce changes (e.g., layoffs, furloughs, and new hires), examining businesses' abilities to cope with numerous restrictions and estimating revenue declines during distinct periods of the crisis.
+The survey questions addressed various workforce changes, such as layoffs, furloughs, and new hires.
+It examined the capability of businesses to cope with multiple restrictions and estimated revenue declines during distinct periods of the crisis.
+The CBS formulated these questions in order to generate estimates for the proportion of employees working remotely by industry and the percentage of businesses using WFH practices during the crisis.

-One crucial question in the CBS survey posed at the onset of the crisis concerned the minimum number of employees required to be physically present at a company's workplace to sustain operations.
-Additional pertinent inquiries in the survey questionnaires during the early phase of the crisis (the second quarter of 2020) focused on WFH practices.
-Managers were asked about their firm's allowance for employees to work remotely and, if applicable, the number of employees doing so on the survey date.
-The Central Bureau of Statistics (CBS) formulated these questions to generate estimates for the proportion of employees working remotely by industry and the percentage of businesses using WFH practices during the crisis.
+One critical question that the CBS survey asked at the onset of the crisis concerned the minimum number of employees required to be physically present at a company’s workplace to maintain operations at the business’s physical workplace.
+During the early phase of the crisis (second quarter of 2020), other relevant questions in the survey items focused on WFH policies.
+Managers were asked about their firms’ provisions for employees to work remotely and, if applicable, the number of employees who utilized these provisions as of the survey date.